 No provision has been made for Overseas Income Tax payable on underwriting results.
 Any payments on account made by the Syndicate during the year are included in the balance sheet under the heading Members' balances.

 Pension Costs

-Pembroke Managing Agency Limited operates a defined contribution scheme.
+The Hamilton Group operates a defined contribution scheme for its UK staff.
 Pension contributions relating to syndicate staff are charged to the Syndicate and included within net operating expenses.